jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/description.rst

 * Select a topic for a project
 * Implement the project idea
-* Produce a report or give a presentation
+* Give a presentation
+* Submit code before presentation
 * Submit the final implementation
-* Groups of up to two are permitted